Sitefinity/mvc-samples/OverridingDefaultDesigners/readme.md

-These examples are described in details in our Sitefinity documentation [Feather: Extend default widget designer](http://docs.sitefinity.com/feather-extend-default-widget-designer).
+These code samples are described in details in our Sitefinity documentation [Feather: Extend default widget designer](http://docs.sitefinity.com/feather-extend-default-widget-designer).